 If a radio station is doing well, its total RAJAR figures should increase, as should its total figures measured using online measurement.
-However, since they qe measuring different things, as you would expect, these figures will be different.
+However, since they're measuring different things, as you would expect, these figures will be different.

-As weave seen, five listeners online could also appear as anything from one to one hundred listeners on RAJAR.
-It is not therefore safe to compare actual numbers.
-It is advisable to check whether figures you see are from RAJAR or online measurement, and be wary of the limitations of comparing the two.
+As we've seen, five listeners online could also appear as anything from one to one hundred listeners on RAJAR.
+It's not therefore safe to compare actual numbers.
+You should always Check whether figures you see are from RAJAR or online measurement, and be wary of the limitations of comparing the two.